HadeeqaImran/QuizApp/README.md

 # Fixes
 1. All function names in camel case and Csv -> CSV
 2. Astrik input show for password.
 Does not let backspace so do 2 inputs for confirmation.
-3. Duplicate username signin check added.
+3. Duplicate username signup check added.
+4. Passwords stored with hashes
+5. Need for enter key removed.
+Key input is enough.
+6.

 Pending:
-clear console
-remove enter option from the enter choice hashing passwords folder structure
+folder structure